Deletion of articles on Wikipedia: Speedy deletion

-Certain articles on Wikipedia may be deleted by administrators without community input.
+Administrators may delete specific articles on Wikipedia without community input.
 However, "according to Wikipedia policy, editors should only nominate an article for speedy deletion under limited circumstances, such as pure vandalism, and not mark legitimate pages without good faith discussion".

-Wikipedia "maintains an extensive list" of criteria for speedy deletion, and the majority of deleted pages fall under one of these criteria for speedy deletion (spam, vandalism, test pages and so on) and are deleted by any administrator as soon as they see them, either because they have been tagged for deletion by an editor who reviewed a newly created page, or because the administrator has directly reviewed such a page.
-Speedy deletion is also widely used to address copyright violations, and in some cases has been applied to the mass-deletion of articles created by identified sock puppet accounts of editors who were paid to create articles in violation of Wikipedia's terms of use.
+Wikipedia "maintains an extensive list" of criteria for speedy deletion, and the majority of deleted pages fall under one of these criteria for speedy deletion (spam, copyright violations, vandalism, test pages and so on) and can be deleted by any administrator as soon as they see them.
+In some cases, speedy deletion has been applied to the mass-deletion of articles created by identified sock puppet accounts of editors who were paid to develop reports in violation of Wikipedia's terms of use.

 A non-administrator seeking the speedy deletion of an article typically adds a speedy deletion template to the top of the article, which in turn adds the article to a list checked by administrators for this purpose.

+In August 2025, due to an influx of AI-generated Wikipedia articles, the speedy deletion process was updated to include articles consisting mainly of AI slop content.

 Proposed deletion

-Proposed deletion, or PROD, is an intermediate process that was developed for articles that do not meet the criteria for speedy deletion, but for which a full discussion is likely unnecessary.
-As with speedy deletion, a template is added to the page indicating that deletion is sought, and if no editor contests or removes the tag within a seven-day period, the article will then be deleted.
+Proposed deletion, or PROD, is an intermediate process developed for articles that do not meet the criteria for speedy deletion but for which a full discussion is likely unnecessary.
+As with speedy deletion, a template is added to the page indicating that deletion is sought.
+The article will be deleted if no editor contests or removes the tag within seven days.

 Due to concerns regarding defamation and other personality rights, Wikipedia policies direct special attention to biographies of living persons, which may be deleted for lacking citations.
 Schneider et al. identify proposed deletions of such biographies (BLP-PROD) as a separate path to deletion.